OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 <br>

 I recommend typing: `:q` as soon as possible to exit!
-And, your reverted files will be saved into a new commit with the message: "Revert 'add test 2'".
-This is usually good enough for me.
+Once you exit, your reverted files will be saved in a new commit with the message: "Revert 'add test 2'".
+This commit message is usually good enough for me.

 <!-- the second sentence above doesn't make sense to me. exiting makes it seem like that screen doesn't run anything but then the next sentence says it saves the files.
 Maybe add: Even if you exit this window without making any changes, your reverted files will be saved... -->

-But, if you insist, you can alter the commit message (currently in yellow: Revert "add test 2").
-To do this enter "insert" mode by typing an "i".
-Modify the yellow text.
+But, if you *really* want to edit the commit message (currently in yellow: Revert "add test 2") you can do this through the VIM interface (WARNING: This can be stressful).
+First get into "insert" mode by typing an "i".
+Modify the yellow text in the VIM window.
 Exit insert mode with Ctrl+C.  Now enter `:q`! (this should display in the bottom region of the VIM window) and return. <!-- To learn more about VIM, see [these resources]()-->

 #### Rollback to a previous state (i.e. delete multiple commits)